Starias22/cpp-revision/basics/chars-arrays-strings/array.md

 strlen(str)
 ````

-Get the length of the array, whichis the number of characters before encountering an end of string character.
+Get the length of the array, which is the number of characters before encountering an end of string character.

 #### Examples of use: strlen